mspath/amphibians/README.md

 This is an idependent project of the [Android Basics in Kotlin] course from Google.
 It is developed in [Unit 4] [Pathway 2]

-This app is based on the [Use RecyclerView to display a scrollable list] Codelab.
+This app is based on the [Project Amphibians app] Codelab.

 [Android Basics in Kotlin]: https://developer.android.com/courses/android-basics-kotlin/course
 [Unit 4]: https://developer.android.com/courses/android-basics-kotlin/unit-4